jcnmsg/BabyShroomSlingshot-GGJ2024/README.md

 ## Controls
 - Left mouse click to move and interact with the world.

-## Utility keys
 - ESC key closes the game;
-- F11 key toggles fullscreen on and off.

 ## Extra credits
 - Sunny Day Ambience.wav - 221227 @ freesound.org